robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       of 2 * size length with the 16 bit packed red-green-blue values per pixel.
       The color pattern per word is bbbbbggggggrrrrr, with rrrrr in the lower (=first) byte.
 The version with the AS suffix uses inline-assembler.

+displaySCR_BMP(data, size)
+displaySCR_BMP_AS(data, size)
+    # fill the region set with setXY() or clrXY() with the pixel values given
+      in data.
+Size is the number of pixels, data must be a bytearray object of 3 * size length with the 24 bit packed blue-green-red values per pixel.
+      The version with the AS suffix uses inline-assembler.

 tft_cmd_data(cmd, data, size)
 tft_cmd_data_AS(cmd, data, size)